BandWitch Reference manual

 class bandwitch.ClonesObservations.Clone(name, digestions, construct_id=None)[source]

-Gather all informations necessary to validate a clone.
+Gather all information necessary to validate a clone.

-A dictionnary {digestion: CloneObservation} where digestion is of the form ('EcoRI', 'BamHI').
+• digestions (dict) – A dictionary {digestion: CloneObservation} where digestion is of the form ('EcoRI', 'BamHI').

 validate_bands(bands_by_digestion, relative_tolerance=0.1, min_band_cutoff=None, max_band_cutoff=None)[source]

-Return a validation results (comparison of observed and expected).
+Return a validation result (comparison of observed and expected).

 The result is a CloneValidation object.

-A dictionnary {digestion: [bands]} where digestion is of the form ('EcoRI', 'BamHI'), and bands is a list of band sizes
+• bands_by_digestion (dict) – A dictionary {digestion: [bands]} where digestion is of the form ('EcoRI', 'BamHI'), and bands is a list of band sizes.

-Tolerance, as a ratio of the full ladder span.
-If =0.1, then the discrepancy will have a value of 1 when a band’s nearest correspondent in the other pattern is more that 10% of the ladder span apart.
+• relative_tolerance (float) – Tolerance, as a ratio of the full ladder span.
+If =0.1, then the discrepancy will have a value of 1 when a band’s nearest correspondent in the other pattern is more than 10% of the ladder span apart.

-Discrepancies involving at least one band above this minimal band size will be ignored.
-By default, it will be set to the smallest band size in the ladder.
+• max_band_cutoff (int, optional) – Discrepancies involving at least one band above this minimum band size will be ignored.
+By default, it will be corrected to the largest band size in the ladder.

 CloneValidation